-Millions of people across the UK have received up to three dose of the COVID-19 vaccine.
-The scheme has rightly been hailed as a huge success in terms of the speed with which a significant proportion of the UK population has been fully vaccinated.
+Millions of people across the UK received multiple doses of the COVID-19 vaccine, a huge success in terms of the speed with which a significant proportion of the UK population has been fully vaccinated.

 How are those affected currently supported?

 Created by legislation implemented in 1979, the VDPS is intended to provide financial support to those who are injured as a result of vaccination, including COVID-19 vaccination.
 However, the support provided is limited to a single, lump-sum payment of £120,000 – an amount which has not been updated in line with inflation since 2007 - and compares poorly with compensation paid out in other personal injury cases.
-Moreover, the payment is only granted to those who can prove it is more likely than not that their injury was caused by the vaccine - proving a causal link between the harm suffered and the vaccination is a difficult task, particularly in circumstances where the science and medical understanding is evolving on an almost daily basis.
-Applicants must also demonstrate that they have been at least ‘60% disabled’ according to a framework designed for industrial injuries in order to qualify for a payment through the VDPS.
+Moreover, the payment is only granted to those who can prove it is more likely than not that their injury was caused by the vaccine and applicants must also demonstrate that they have been at least ‘60% disabled’ according to a framework designed for industrial injuries.

 As reported in the media, various experts have openly questioned the effectiveness of the VDPS, indicating the scheme is not fit for purpose.

 Much needed financial support has been very slow in reaching the affected families – with only the first payments being made in the week of 20th June 2022 - and thus defying the very purpose of the scheme.
-During the extensive waiting period, those affected have had to rely on savings, or in the absence of those, on the benefits system or the generosity of friends and family.
+Those affected have had to rely on savings, on the benefits system or the generosity of friends and family.

 Reform of the Vaccine Damage Payment Scheme 1979

-Through conversations with individuals and families of those injured through vaccination, it became clear that the support currently being made available in the event of vaccine injury in the UK is inadequate and difficult to access.
+It became clear that the support currently for those injured through vaccination in the UK is inadequate and difficult to access.

-Hausfeld is driving forward the national conversation on how best to support the continued roll-out of the COVID-19 vaccination program whilst ensuring that injured individuals and their families are given access to appropriate financial and informational support.
+Hausfeld is driving forward the national conversation on how best to support the COVID-19 vaccination program whilst ensuring that injured individuals and their families are given access to appropriate financial and informational support.

 We submitted a letter, written jointly with many of the families we represent, to Members of Parliament and other influential public figures, setting out what they have suffered and the challenges they face.
-The letter argued for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues who have, too often, had to rely on their own online research.
+The letter argued for proper support via reform of the VDPS system and the provision of comprehensive information to those affected by these issues.

-We have been working with Lord Philip Hunt, in the House of Lords, and Sir Christopher Chope, in the House of Commons to encourage the Government to engage in reform of the VDPA.
+We work with Lord Philip Hunt, in the House of Lords, and Sir Christopher Chope, in the House of Commons to encourage the Government to engage in reform of the VDPA.
 Health and Care Bill - Hansard - UK Parliament

-We were successful in campaigning for the inclusion of vaccine injury and the adequacy of the VDPS within the final Terms of Reference of the COVID-19 Public Enquiry.
+We were successful in campaigning for the inclusion of vaccine injury and the adequacy of the VDPS within the final Terms of Reference of the COVID-19 Public Inquiry.
 The terms of reference were confirmed by the Prime Minister on 28th June 2022 and the Inquiry's work is now underway.
 It has been confirmed that it will begin hearing evidence on 13 June 2023.

-Some of the individuals we have been supporting have now set up a vaccine injured and bereaved support group, known as VIBUK, who provide support and resources to families in need.
+Some of the individuals we have been supporting have now set up a vaccine injured and bereaved support group, known as VIBUK, which provides support and resources to families in need.